jakevossen5/102-git-workshop/README.md

 ## Week 1 Assignment

+### **FOR PEOPLE WHO ALREADY KNOW GIT**

+If you have a lot of experience using the `git` command line and don't want to learn a new client, you can follow along with this lab and submit a `git log > gitlog.txt` instead of a screenshot.
+If that means nothing to you, you should probably use GitHub Desktop!

 ### Installing GitHub Desktop

 `git` is the name of the tool itself, but there are many application  that add a gui on top of `git`.